Minot, Massachusetts

-Minot consists of the homes from the intersection of Hatherly Road and Gannett Road (known as "The Lights") to the ocean and includes Surfside Road, Seagate Circle, Mitchell Ave & Ln, and Pond View Avenue.
+Minot consists of the homes from the intersection of Hatherly Road and Gannett Road (known as "The Lights") to the ocean (main entrance known as "The Gates").

 Two beaches are in Minot.
 North Scituate beach, the southernmost beach, is bordered to the south by Egypt Beach (part of the Egypt section of Scituate) and to the North by the second beach, Minot.